Korni Grupa: Early years (1968–1969)

-Having left the Sarajevo-based Indexi in 1968, established keyboardist Kornelije "Bata" Kovač, a graduate of the Sarajevo Music Academy, moved to Yugoslav capital Belgrade.
-Soon after arrival, he met the bassist Bojan Hreljac, former member of recently-disbanded Elipse, and the two decided to form a new band, inviting Hreljac's former Elipse bandmate, drummer Vladimir "Furda" Furduj, and guitarist Velibor "Borko" Kacl from the also recently-disbanded major Yugoslav band Zlatni Dečaci.
+Having left the Sarajevo-based Indexi in 1968, established keyboardist Kornelije "Bata" Kovač, a graduate of the University of Sarajevo's Music Academy, moved to Yugoslav capital Belgrade.
+Soon after arrival, he met the bassist Bojan Hreljac, former member of recently-disbanded Elipse, and the two decided to start a brand new band, inviting Hreljac's former Elipse bandmate, drummer Vladimir "Furda" Furduj, and guitarist Velibor "Borko" Kacl formerly of another recently-disbanded major Yugoslav band, Zlatni Dečaci.
 Newly-established Korni Grupa then completed their lineup with the arrival of the female singer Miroslava "Seka" Kojadinović in September 1968, with the event receiving significant press coverage due to the members being well-known musicians owing to their previous work.
 In fact, many observers considered the band to be the first supergroup in Yugoslavia.

-Their debut live appearance took place at Belgrade's Dom Sindikata (Trade Union Hall), performing alongside two go-go dancers during the Athlete of the Year award ceremony.
-The band performed several original songs written during rehearsals/jam sessions at Hreljac's garage as well as a cover of "If You Go Away" in which they used the sounds of the sea played on a tape recorder placed inside the piano.
-The eye-catching performance was received favourably, providing the band with live performance opportunities at numerous venues around town.
-One such performance was at Belgrade's Dom Omladine (Youth Center), where they put on a conceptual multimedia performance, with painter Raša Trkulja painting live during the show, ballerinas dancing behind multicoloured plastic cylinders blurring their silhouettes, and actors performing sketches such as dusting the piano or The Lady With the Dog sketch (named after a short story by Anton Chekov) in which a lady would walk a man on a leash in the first part of the performance and the man walking the lady in the second part.
+Their debut live appearance took place at Belgrade's Dom Sindikata (Trade Union Hall) in late 1968 as part of the Yugoslav Athlete of the Year award ceremony.
+The band's set, performed alongside two go-go dancers, consisted of several original songs written during rehearsals/jam sessions at Hreljac's garage as well as a cover of "If You Go Away" during which they notably utilized pre-recorded sounds of the sea played from a tape recorder placed inside Kovač's piano.
+The eye-catching performance was received favourably, opening a number of live performance opportunities for the band at numerous venues around town.
+One such appearance took place at Belgrade's Dom Omladine (Youth Center), where they put on a conceptual multimedia performance, with painter Raša Trkulja painting live during the show.
+It further featured ballerinas dancing behind multicoloured plastic cylinders blurring their silhouettes, and actors performing sketches such as dusting the piano or The Lady With the Dog sketch (named after a short story by Anton Chekov) in which a lady would walk a man on a leash in the first part of the performance and the man walking the lady in the second part.